 “It’s over when I say it’s over.
 Tell me what happened.”

 “I got into a fight with a senior.
 He said some stuff to me, and honest, I didn’t say anything back, but he kept it up.
-Then he pushed me and wanted me to do his ‘thing’, like he said my dad did to me and any other guy.
+Then he pushed me and wanted me to do his ‘thing,’ like he said my dad did to me and any other guys.

 “I blew up, mom!
 I just started hitting him.
 He got me a couple times, but I made him take the words back.”

 It never dawned on Baker that there might be haters in school.
 She reached out and pulled Stevie to her.
-Tears were falling on his shoulders.
+Tears were falling on her shoulders.

 “Mom, we knew dad was gay, but honest, he never did anything to me sexually, ever.”